ontopia/ontopia/ontopia-engine/src/site/install.md

 version 1.8 or newer.
 There should be no platform dependencies in the code, so the software should run on all operating systems for which there is a supported JDK available.

-We have verified that the Navigator Framework runs in Tomcat versions 3, 4, 5, 6, and 7, Oracle9i AS 9.0.3, WebLogic 7.0, and WebSphere versions 4.0 and 5.0.
+We have verified that the Navigator Framework runs in Tomcat versions 7, 8 and 9.
 It is quite likely that the framework also works in other application servers than these, but this has not been verified.

 The RDBMS backend has been verified to work with Oracle 8.1.7, 9i, and 10g, PostgreSQL 8.1, 8.2 and 8.3, MySQL 5.0, H2 Database 1.0.74 and Microsoft SQL Server 2005.